-- Fiduciary net assets held in trust by the System decreased by \$51.0 million in 2018, and increased by \$83.5 million in 2017.
-The decrease in 2018 was primarily due to negative market and economic indicators at year end.
-The increase in 2017 was the result of a strengthening U.S. economic market, strong employment, and overall increased consumer confidence in the economy. - Contributions decreased in 2018 by \$1.65 million and increased by \$3.40 million in 2017.
-The decrease in 2018 is primarily due to a decrease in service credit purchases.
-The increase in 2017 is primarily due to an increase in total payroll and service credit purchases related to an increase in retirements. - The amount of benefits paid to retired members and beneficiaries, including refunds to terminating employees, increased by \$7,434,819 in 2018 and increased \$5,720,503 in 2017.
-The increases in 2018 and 2017 are due to an increase in retirements and refunds. - The System's rate of return on investments for the year ended December 31, 2018 was -5.95 percent gross of fees and -6.18 percent net of fees, on a time-weighted basis, as compared to 12.17 percent gross of fees and 11.89 percent net of fees for the year ended December 31, 2017. - The funding objective of the System is to meet long-term benefit obligations through contributions and investment income.
-As of December 31, 2018, the date of the most recent actuarial valuation, the System's funded ratio of actuarial assets as a percentage of actuarial liabilities is 58.1 percent, as compared to 65.8 percent at December 31, 2017.
+- Fiduciary net assets held in trust by the System increased by \$139.3 million in 2019, and decreased by \$51.0 million in 2018.
+The increase in 2019 was primarily due to positive market and economic indicators increasing net investment income.
+The decrease in 2018 was primarily due to negative market and economic indicators at year end. - Contributions increased in 2019 by \$1.35 million and decreased in 2018 by \$1.65 million.
+The increase in 2019 is primarily due to an increase in membership and service credit purchases.
+The decrease in 2018 was primarily due to a decrease in service credit purchases. - The amount of benefits paid to retired members and beneficiaries, including refunds to terminating employees, increased by \$2.34 million in 2019 and increased by \$7.43 million in 2018.
+The increases in 2019 and 2018 are due to an increase in retirements and refunds. - The System's rate of return on investments for the year ended December 31, 2019 was 21.23 percent gross of fees and 20.92 percent net of fees, on a time-weighted basis, as compared to -5.95 percent gross of fees and -6.18 percent net of fees for the year ended December 31, 2018. - The funding objective of the System is to meet long-term benefit obligations through contributions and investment income.
+As of December 31, 2019, the date of the most recent actuarial valuation, the System's funded ratio of actuarial assets as a percentage of actuarial liabilities is 58.4 percent, as compared to 58.1 percent at December 31, 2018.